Mexico Volcanoes Frequently Asked Questions

 Due to the nature and heavy costs of government and operator permits, Alpine Ascents International must adhere to a stringent refund policy.
 Specific brochure cancellation and refund policies may supercede those enumerated below.

-• No refunds will be provided 59-days prior to departure date.
+No refunds will be provided 89-days prior to course, trek and/or expedition date.

 What happens if I need to leave the expedition early?